josephg/egwalker-paper/reg-text.typ

 @chart-memusage shows the memory footprint (retained heap size) of each algorithm.
 The memory used by #algname and OT is split into peak usage (during the merge process) and the "steady state" memory usage, after temporary data such as #algname's internal state is discarded and the event graph is written out to disk.
-For the CRDTs the difference between peak and steady-state memory use is small.
-The diagram shows steady state memory usage.
-Peak memory usage is up to 25% larger.
+For the CRDTs the figure shows steady state memory usage; peak usage is up to 25% higher.

-#algname's peak memory use is similar to our reference CRDT: slightly lower on the sequential traces, and approximately double for the concurrent traces.
+#algname's peak memory use is similar to our reference CRDT's steady state: slightly lower on the sequential traces, and approximately double for the concurrent traces.
 However, the steady-state memory use of #algname is 1--2 orders of magnitude lower than the best CRDT.
 This is a significant result, since the steady state is what matters during normal operation while a document is being edited.
-Note also that peak memory usage would be lower when replaying a subset of an event graph, which is likely to be the common case.
+Note that peak memory usage would be lower when replaying a subset of an event graph, which is the common case.

 // (seph): The peak memory usage could be reduced a lot if I first divide up the graph into chunks by the critical versions.
 Right now, the implementation makes a "merge plan" for the whole thing (which is stored in memory) then processes the entire plan.
 The plan itself uses up a lot of memory.
 A better approach would chunk it in sections separated by critical versions.
 That would dramatically reduce peak memory usage!

-Yjs has slightly higher memory use than our reference CRDT, and Automerge significantly higher.
+Yjs has 2--3$times$ greater memory use than our reference CRDT on most traces, and Automerge an order of magnitude greater.
 Automerge's very high memory use on C1 and C2 is probably a bug.
 The computer we used for benchmarking had enough RAM to prevent swapping in all cases.